sonjaove/ML-hands-on/reports of implimentation/1st paper SRCNN.md

 - for 91 subimage dataset, it gave a psnr of, with 9-1-5 arch and paddingof 6 in the middle layer for 100 epochs.
     ![psnr on 91 sub images dataset.](image-2.png)

-- for 91 subimage dataset, it gave a psnr of, with 9-3-1-5 arch and paddingof ker_size//2 in each layer for 100 epochs.